Folklore

 Folklore debuted at Bristol City Hall from the 13th to the 16th September, before moving to the Folklore Library & Archive in Devon from October 10th - December 16th 2022.

+For enquiries regarding sales or exhibiting of works please contact the artist directly by email or through the contact form provided.
 Any works purchased will be available for collection or local delivery in Bristol, or shipped for an extra fee.

 Please scroll through to explore the exhibition.